-Monica Sarti grew up in the middle of the fabric spinning factories and balls of wool of her grandfather Faliero Sarti, one of the largest producers of Made in Italy fabrics, since 1948.
+Monica Sarti grew up surrounded by the spinning mills and woolen balls of her grandfather Faliero Sarti, one of the largest producers of Made in Italy fabrics since 1948.

-Very quickly, she follows her father to the salons.
-At barely 20, she left for New York to learn fashion with Anne Klein, then Donna Karan.
-Deaf to the call of sirens, she follows her heart: her ambitions are elsewhere, at home, in Italy, in the family business.
+She soon followed her father to the trade shows.
+At just 20, she left for New York to make her fashion debut with Anne Klein, then Donna Karan.
+Deaf to the siren call, she followed her heart: her ambitions lay elsewhere, at home in Italy, in the family business.

-At the beginning of the 90s, when the fashion world was in full change, Monica developed a passion for scarf work, a still underdeveloped sector.
-She therefore works to give them a real youthfulness.
-The fringes, too traditional, disappear, the fabrics are embellished, also become more flexible, with in particular the reworked cashmere.
-The pieces obtained conquer his family and the public, and lightness becomes synonymous with warmth.
+At the beginning of the 90s, when the fashion world was in a state of flux, Monica developed a passion for scarves, a sector that was still underdeveloped.
+She set about giving them a new lease of life.
+The bangs, too traditional, disappeared, and the fabrics became more beautiful and supple, with cashmere reworked in particular.
+The resulting pieces won over her family and the public, and lightness became synonymous with warmth.